python-sge/sge/doc-src/pong_better.rst

     os.path.join(DATA, "spam.wav")

-Assign the appropriate :class:`sge.Sound` objects to :data:`bounce_sound`, :data:`bounce_wall_sound`, and
+Assign the appropriate :class:`sge.snd.Sound` objects to :data:`bounce_sound`, :data:`bounce_wall_sound`, and
 :data:`score_sound`.

 Playing the Sounds
 ------------------

-Sounds are played with :meth:`sge.Sound.play`.
+Sounds are played with :meth:`sge.snd.Sound.play`.
 Call this method in the appropriate places: when a player scores, when the ball bounces off an edge of the screen, and when the ball hits a paddle.
 There are five places in total.

 With that, our Pong game now has sound effects.